What is a job interview?

 There are various types of interviews, including one-on-one interviews (the most common type), group interviews, virtual interviews, panel interviews and more.
 Check out this article for tips on deciding which type of interview is right for the role you’re hiring for.

 How to conduct a job interview

 Because each question asked in a job interview should be intentional, it’s important to prepare ahead of time, carefully assess the role you’re hiring for and ask a wide variety of interview questions.
-You can conduct a job interview with the following steps:
+You can conduct a job interview using the following steps:

 - Prepare for the interview

 - Understand the STAR interview process

 - Describe the company and the position to the interviewee